 Constitutional fragmentation + Institutional decay = Structural inertia

 The US cannot coordinate transitions even if it wants to!
-Inertia isn’t just baked in, it’s now reinforced by concentrated private power, degraded regulatory capacity, and a political class structurally and financially dependent on the very industries it is supposed to discipline.
+Inertia isn’t just baked in, it’s now actually reinforced by concentrated private power mixed with degraded regulatory capacity, and a political class that is so structurally and financially dependent on the very industries it is supposed to discipline.

-(In complexity terms: the system has lost the redundancy and signal clarity that once made it governable).
+(In complexity language: the system has lost the redundancy and signal clarity that once made it governable).

-This is why American fragmentation is robust in steady state but lethal in transition.
-The historical record is extremely consistent with this thesis: major transformations expose a system that can only adjust under extreme duress, and only through improvisation.
+This is why American fragmentation is so good in a steady state economy but lethal in transition.
+The historical record is extremely consistent with this thesis: major transformations expose the American system such that it can only adjust under extreme duress, and only through improvisation.
 Adaptation does occur, but only after the previous equilibrium has already collapsed.
 Some examples:

 Cold War industrial and technological buildup